darton/RPiMS/README.md

 ## Description
 RPiMS is Raspberry Pi based Monitoring System.

-Supports sensors like door/window, motion, water, smoke and light sensors.
+Supports contact sensors like door, window, flood sensors or digital sensors like some motion and light sensors.

-Suppports I2C temperature, humidity and preassure BME280 sensors and 1-wire DS18B20 temperature sensors.
+Supports I2C temperature, humidity and preassure BME280 sensor,  1-wire DS18B20 temperature sensors.

 Supports for live video streaming from the Raspberry Pi camera, using MediaMTX as the streaming backend.